adjtomo/seisflows/docs/instructions_remote.rst

 Next, take a minute to view the ``parameters.py`` file and note the close similarity between the first set of parameters and the `directory structure <https://github.com/PrincetonUniversity/seisflows/tree/master/seisflows>`_ of the SeisFlows repository.

+Note: File hosting services are provided by my alma mater.
+The download server may become temporarily unavailable due to system maintenance or permanently unavailable due to expiration of my account.

 7. Run checkerboard test in serial
 ----------------------------------